Backcountry-Bookings/backcountry_be/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Learning Goals
 Utilize an Agile project management process to hone skill and comfort with building a back end under a service oriented architecture.
-This will be achieved by consuming the [Open Brewery DB's API](https://www.openbrewerydb.org/) and the [Colorado Trail Explorer (COTREX) data](https://data.colorado.gov/Recreation/Colorado-Trail-Explorer-COTREX-/tsn8-y22x) and exposing them as API endpoints for our front end to call upon.
+This will be achieved by consuming the [National Park Service API](https://www.nps.gov/subjects/developer/index.htm) and exposing them as API endpoints for our front end to call upon.
 Developers will build experience using Github Projects and the issues features as a project management tool.
+This final capstone project also provides the opportunity to explore and implement a stretch technology, AWS s3 Image Storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>